 Many of the holes around the perimeter were cracked and split.
 To repair these, we ground into and beveled the cracks about ½” back with a 2″ diameter sanding disk mounted on a drill motor.
 We filled these dished-out areas with G/flex 655 and before it cured, set in a 1″ diameter patch of 4 oz fiberglass cloth.

 Repairing the missing sections required a backer mold to support the epoxy while it cured.
 Cellophane tape applied to flat plywood panels made an excellent mold and release surface for repairing flat sections of the panel.

-The panel had warped slightly, so we weighed it down flat to make good contact with the mold.
+The camper panel had warped slightly, so we weighed it down flat to make good contact with the mold.
 If we hadn’t forced tight contact the cured repair would have required lots of sanding before it could be painted.

 To repair missing sections involving the rounded corners, we made very lightweight fiberglass laminates off of similar shaped and undamaged sections along the edges of the panel.
 We covered with shiny plastic packaging tape the undamaged part of the panel that we needed to recreate.
-Next, we brushed G/flex 655 onto the surface and set a couple layers of 4 oz fiberglass cloth into it.
+Next, we brushed G/flex 655 onto the surface and set a couple of layers of 4 oz fiberglass cloth into it.
 Then we applied more epoxy before setting in the second layer.
-When cured, these appropriately shaped laminates were removed from the grill, trimmed to the shape of the missing piece, sanded and glued in place with G/flex 655.
+When cured, these appropriately shaped laminates were removed from the grill, trimmed to the shape of the missing piece, sanded, and glued in place with G/flex 655.